-Erosion control blankets (ECBs), erosion stabilization mats, and turf reinforcement mats (TRMs) are designed to reinforce vegetation.
+Erosion control blankets (ECBs) and turf reinforcement mats (TRMs) are designed to reinforce vegetation.
 The added reinforcement allows the vegetation to withstand higher flow velocities and can be an alternative to rip rap applications.

-Erosion control blanketsECBs are typically used to prevent sheet, rill, or gully erosion on slopes and some lower flow channels.
-As such theyTRMs may be used on slope areas with concentrated flow, but are typically used or in channels.
-Since both Erosion-ECBsStabilization Mats and Blankets have a limited life expectancy (longevity) they are considered to be "temporary" erosion control measures; however, most TRMs are composed of interwoven layers of geosynthetic materials such as polypropylene, nylon and PVC netting, which protects from both bio and photodegradation and allows for permanent vegetative reinforcement.
+ECBs are typically used to prevent sheet, rill, or gully erosion on slopes and some lower flow channels.
+TRMs may be used on slope areas with concentrated flow, but are typically used in channels.
+Since ECBs have a limited life expectancy (longevity) they are considered to be "temporary" erosion control measures; however, most TRMs are composed of interwoven layers of geosynthetic materials such as polypropylene, nylon and PVC netting, which protects from both bio and photodegradation and allows for permanent vegetative reinforcement.
 At culvert outlets, overflow structures or transition areas, it may be necessary to use a transition mat (e.g., ScourStopTM, ShoreMaxTM, etc.) directly over the TRM in order to add additional scour protection in these highly erosive areas.

 Slopes should be stabilized as soon as possible after grading work is completed.
-Erosion control blanket ECBs or turf reinforcement mats TRMs should be considered for most slopes steeper than 3:1; depending on soil types.
+ECBs or TRMs should be considered for most slopes steeper than 3:1; depending on soil types.
 Protecting slopes from erosion requires several actions that must be taken together.
 No single approach will be successful, especially if the slope is long, steep, or has highly erodible soils.

-Mats and blankets will be installed as soon as possible practicable after final grading.
-Removal is not necessary or required seeing as how the material will decay and or break down on its own or, in the case of TRMs, permanently reinforce the vegetation.
+Mats and blankets will be installed as soon as practicable after final grading.
+Removal is not necessary or required seeing as how the material will decay and break down on its own or, in the case of TRMs, permanently reinforce the vegetation.